The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 In 1826, Lieutenant Colonel John By

-of the Royal Engineers was assigned to supervise the construction.
+of the Royal Engineers was assigned to design the canal and to supervise its construction.

 Colonel By faced a stiff challenge, to create a navigable waterway